techybolek/platform/products/bam/README.txt

-WSO2 Business Activity Monitor, v2.3.0-SNAPSHOT
+WSO2 Business Activity Monitor, v2.4.0-SNAPSHOT
 ================================

-11th February 2012
+22nd May 2012

-Welcome to the WSO2 Business Activity Monitor, v2.3.0-SNAPSHOT release
+Welcome to the WSO2 Business Activity Monitor, v2.4.0-SNAPSHOT release

 WSO2 Business Activity Monitor (WSO2 BAM) is a comprehensive framework designed to solve the problems in the wide area of business activity monitoring.
 WSO2 BAM comprises of many modules to give the best of performance, scalability and customizability.
 This allows to achieve requirements of business users, dev ops, CEOs without spending countless months on customizing the solution without sacrificing performance or the ability to scale.